shoshievass/reopenmappingproject/README.md

 #### Settings for calibrating parameters: gridsearch.csv
 Each row corresponds to a MSA.

-We specify the lower bound (lb), upper bound (ub) and step size (step) for the first round of grid search for the three parameters we calibrate (beta1, beta2, I0)
-T_range_start and T_range_end specify the start and end dates of the time series we use to compare the goodness of fit.
+We specify the lower bound (lb), upper bound (ub) and step size (step) for the first round of grid search for the three parameters we calibrate (beta1, beta2, I0).
+T_range_start and T_range_end specify the start and end dates of the time series we use to measure the goodness of fit.

 #### SEIR model parameters: seir_parameters.csv